Brewers vs. Phillies Player Props Betting Odds

-You can find player prop bet odds for Nicholas Castellanos, Christian Yelich and other players on the Philadelphia Phillies and Milwaukee Brewers before their matchup at 6:40 PM ET on Tuesday at Citizens Bank Park.
+Player prop bet odds for Nicholas Castellanos, Christian Yelich and others are listed when the Philadelphia Phillies host the Milwaukee Brewers at Citizens Bank Park on Wednesday (first pitch at 6:40 PM ET).

 Bet on this matchup or its props with BetMGM!